darkhelmet/verboselogging/posts/blogging-system-shootout.md

 - livejournal
 - typepad
 ---
 So I have this blog.
-You might have one, but odds are, we aren’t using the same system.
+You might have one, but odds are, we aren't using the same system.
 Well, actually since I run my own system, there is probably no way in hell we are running the same system.
 Anyway.

-There are a few other systems out there, I’m thinking of moving my other blog off my own server, and want to do some other stuff, so naturally I want to find out about some of these other systems out there.
+There are a few other systems out there, I'm thinking of moving my other blog off my own server, and want to do some other stuff, so naturally I want to find out about some of these other systems out there.

-I’m only doing hosted services, since that’s what I want.
+I'm only doing hosted services, since that's what I want.

 ## LiveJournal